-At the beginning of each school year or when a new student enters South Lindhurst High School, the parent or guardian is given an EMERGENCY CARD to fill out.
-On this card is listed the student's current address, telephone number, parents' work telephone numbers and emergency contact person(s) to be notified in case the school cannot contact the parents.
-Please, always keep the information on this card current.
+At the beginning of each school year or when a new student enters South Lindhurst High School, the parent or guardian must update online registration forms.
+On this online form it lists the student's current address, telephone number, parents' work telephone numbers and emergency contact person(s) to be notified in case the school cannot contact the parents.
+Please, always keep the information on this form current.
 If you move, change home or work telephone number, or change contact person(s) stop by the school or call and the secretary will make the changes immediately.
 Only those listed on the emergency card will be allowed to pick students up from school.
 If you have legal custody judgment paperwork regarding parental custody or guardianship please submit a copy to the office.